Benjamin20771/ITAdmin/README.md

 To start making each VM we must go to vSphere and on the second tab near the top left we go down to a file named term/year-lastname-IT-ADM-VMs (filled in with your information) where we can right-click on it and click on the New VM.

 We then click next while selecting the first selection.
 We then name our VMs as IT-(term/year)-(last name)-(whatever Vm is being created).
 We then click on the only available compute resource and continue.
 Then click on a storage option and leave the compatibility alone.
 Label the Guest OS as what you want to create and then customize the hardware as needed.
-Below is a summary of each lab and problems/solutions.
+Below is a summary of problems/solutions for each lab.

 ### Windows Server
-To start installing when prompted click the language needed, select standard desktop experience, and select a custom installation and install to your 60 GB drive.

-We must now configure our Active Directory
+Problems/Solutions:

+B.D.: There were no problems in my personal experience with this VM setup though I will say the Static IP setup is very important for the later labs.

+### Windows Workstation/10 pro
+Problems/Solutions:

+B.D.: One problem I ran into was the connection between this VM and the Windows Server VM which was that the DNS is the IP of the Windows server for the other VMs.
+This will then allow them to connect.

+### Rocky Linux
+Problems/Solutions:

+B.D.:

+Commands:

 ## Internship notes